This post defines the differences between burglary vs. robbery vs. theft and what you need to know about each.

 Free Consultation with a Criminal Defense Attorney

+Now you know the difference between burglary vs. robbery vs. theft.
 If you are accused of or charged with robbery or aggravated robbery, you need to find an experienced defense attorney who can help you develop a vigorous defense.
 James Newby has the experience to evaluate the case, and work put you in the best position possible.
 He will look for any mitigating circumstances that may help reduce the charges or dismiss them altogether.
 He can also help you understand the ramifications to your case if you have a previous record.